 Ligament Injury – Knee ligament injuries in Singapore can occur as a result of trauma such as car accidents or sports injuries.
 The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) are the most commonly injured knee ligaments due to overextension or torn tissues that contribute to knee pain when running or twisting the legs.
 A knee ligament tear may result in a popping sound in the knee, pain, swelling, and instability in the knee joint.

-Meniscus Injury – An injury to the meniscus occurs when one of the menisci in the knee is torn.
-Athletes involved in contact sports are at risk of a meniscus tear due to sudden twisting or turning of the legs while bending their knees.
-Injuries to the meniscus can be characterized by a popping sensation, pain, swelling, and the inability to bend or straighten the leg.
+Meniscus Injury – The meniscus is a small, tough, C-shaped, rubbery cartilage that acts as a shock absorber in the knee joint.
+The knee joint has two menisci that help stabilise it and protect it from damage.
+An injury to the meniscus occurs when one of the menisci in the knee is torn.
+Injuries to the meniscus can be characterised by a popping sensation, pain, swelling, and the inability to bend or straighten the leg.

 Knee joint pain treatments vary based on the type and severity of the knee condition.
 Some knee injury treatments in Singapore include:

 Medications – Swollen knee treatments in Singapore, among other knee conditions treated, include the use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen, which must be prescribed by a knee doctor.
+These medicines can help manage pain and inflammation in conditions like osteoarthritis or tendonitis.

 Robotic Surgery – With the help of advanced knee replacement technology, knee doctors in Singapore are able to perform knee surgery with the assistance of a robotic surgical system, which is significantly more precise.